Notice of Pre-AIA or AIA Status

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

 Miller (See IDS, 9 March 2023) discloses the intracellular calcium signaling inhibitor CM4620 (also known as auxora, the compound of examined Claim 1) in the form of an injectable emulsion (a unit dosage form) which reduces the development of acute kidney injury in patients with acute pancreatitis (Table 1).
-The drug is administered 1.0 mg/kg on day 1 and 1.4 mg/kg on Days 2-4 in phase 1.
+The drug is administered at 1.0 mg/kg on day 1 and 1.4 mg/kg on Days 2-4 in phase 1.
 In phase 2, females received the same dosages as in phase 1, while males received 2.08 mg/kg on days 1-2 and 1.6 mg/kg on days 3-4 of the injectable emulsion.
-These data are identical to those presented in Example 2 of the specification of the examined application (Paragraph 00186).
-The data of Miller (Table 1), and of the specification, show that within the sub-group which received the placebo, 20% of patients developed acute kidney injury, while the sub-group receiving injectable emulsions of auxora only had 8% of patients develop acute kidney injury.
+The data of Miller (Table 1) and those of the specification of the examined application (Example 2, Paragraph 00186) show that within the sub-group that received the placebo, 20% of patients developed acute kidney injury, while in sub-group received the injectable emulsion of auxora had 8% of patients develop AKI.

-Miller does not explicitly state that the injectable emulsion is administered once daily.
+Miller does not state that the injectable emulsion is administered once daily.

-Regarding Claims 4-8, CM4620 inherently possesses these properties and as such, when administered through the method of Miller, will inhibit each of these channels.
+Regarding Claims 4-8, CM4620 inherently possesses these properties, and as such, when administered, will inhibit each of these channels.

-Regarding Claims 24 and 25, the data presented by Miller demonstrate a reduction in acute kidney injury, and thus, provide a reasonable expectation of success that using this method would be effective in the treatment of different stages of acute kidney injury.
-This reduction also provides a motivation and reasonable expectation of success in applying this method in patients who are at risk of developing chronic kidney disease, or end-stage renal disease due to the demonstrated efficacy in preventing acute kidney injury.
+Regarding Claims 24 and 25, the data presented by Miller demonstrate a reduction in AKI, and thus provide a reasonable expectation of success that the use of this method would be effective in the treatment of each stage of AKI.
+This reduction also provides a motivation and reasonable expectation of success in applying this method in patients who are at risk of developing chronic kidney disease or end-stage renal disease due to the demonstrated efficacy in preventing AKI.

 Conclusion